DaliaArchive/BackEndChallenge_001/README.md

 1. Complete the task and push on your own fork.
 (Nice, atomic and iterative commits are welcome)
 1. Include instructions of how we can make it to work
 1. Submit a pull request
-1. Send an email to hr@daliaresearch.com to review your solution
+1. Send an email to hr@daliaresearch.com for us to review your solution

 And of course: don't hesitate to **contact us with any question** you have, better use for this our _IT_ email: [it@daliaresearch.com](mailto:it@daliaresearch.com)